 - How do they celebrate successes?
 Will your child have a chance to shine even if she is not an academic or sporting genius?

 - Will your child genuinely be included?
-Ask how much of his/her timetable may be spent working individually with a teaching assistant (TA).
+Ask how much of his/her timetable may be spent working individually with a teaching assistant (TA) and how much they will be integrated into the class.
 Working alone in a room with a TA is not most parents’ idea of inclusion.

 - For some needs the level of pastoral care may be as important as specialist understanding of a particular disability – question the head about the academic/pastoral balance.

 - If your child needs therapy, how will this be provided, and how reliable will this be?
-If the school uses visiting NHS therapists, your child will rarely see them as they have so many other demands.
-And a teaching assistant cannot deliver speech therapy with the same expertise as a trained speech therapist.
+Does the school use visiting NHS therapists, how often do they visit?
+Who delivers the therapy?
+A teaching assistant cannot deliver therapy with the same expertise as a trained speech and language therapist.